 OIT provides bulk email lists for distribution of critical messages related to safety, health and campus operations.
-All current faculty, staff and students are included in these distribution lists, and membership is mandatory.
-Membership is automatically maintained through official Access.SMU records and the Account Maintenance Automation process.
+All current faculty, staff, and students are included in these distribution lists.
+Membership is mandatory.
+Membership is automatically maintained through official my.SMU records and the Account Maintenance Automation process.

 About the Lists

 - Staff: includes all Benefit Eligible and Part Time Employees that are not also Instructors.